jdardoin/quiz-project-4/README.md

-# quiz-project-4
+# Quiz-Project-4

-Pop quiz on javascript
+## Description
+Quiz on javascript to test the knowledge of bootcamp students

+##License
+MIT